m-YoC/mdtk/README.md

 #task> @ <group>:<task> -- args : The config once flag is temporarily reset.
                                   The rest is the same as without @.
 #config> once                   : When called multiple times, it is called only the first time.
+#desc>   comments               : Show comments as additional description in task help.
 #args>   comments               : Show comments as arguments in task help.
 ~~~